RossPaterson/advent-of-code/2020/README.md

 This is all modular arithmetic, with the twist that the remainders are negated.
 The second part becomes easy once it is recognized as the [Chinese Remainder Problem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem), previously seen on day 15 of 2016.
-This is applicable because the moduli in the given input are pairwise coprime (indeed all prime).
+This is applicable if the moduli are pairwise coprime, and in the given input they are all prime.
 Plenty of test cases are supplied, so we can avoid wasted submissions.

 ## [Day 14: Docking Data](https://adventofcode.com/2020/day/14)